 Cambridge District Scout Archive

-The Kindred of the Kibbo Kift was founded in 1920 by being John Hargrave an active Scouter involved in Woodcraft at Gilwell.
+The Kindred of the Kibbo Kift was founded in 1920 by John Hargrave, an active Scouter involved in Woodcraft at Gilwell.

 The Kindred had some roots in Cambridge with H Rolf Gardiner, editor of ‘Youth’, a magazine that acted as a centre of thought for the movement.
 He was at University four years after the foundation of the Order of Woodcraft Chivalry and involved in both OWC and Kindred of the Kibbo Kift.
 Like Aubrey Westlake he was a Scout, he founded a troop in his school and was active for seven years before stepping away from active involvement.
 It is likely that he stopped scouting before coming to Cambridge.